 While your crown is being made, the prepared tooth can be protected with a temporary crown.
 This is easily removed just before fitting the permanent one.
 In most cases, the temporary crown is in place for about two weeks.

-Crowns can be made of a variety of different materials, such as porcelain or porcelain bonded to gold or metal.
-New materials are being introduced all the time.
-It is a good idea to talk to your dentist about which crown would be best for you.
+Crowns can be made of a variety of different materials, such as porcelain or porcelain bonded to gold.
+New materials are continually being introduced.
+It is a good idea to talk to your dental team about which crown would be best for you.

-If a tooth is missing, or needs extracting, there are several ways to fill the gap that is left.
+If a tooth is missing, or needs taking out, there are several ways to fill the gap that is left.
 In some cases it is important to try to replace any missing teeth to balance the way your jaw bites.
-If you have several missing teeth, the remaining teeth are under more pressure, which can lead to broken fillings or even jaw problems.
+If you have several missing teeth, the remaining teeth are under more pressure.
+This can lead to broken fillings or even jaw problems.

-A partial denture is the simplest way of replacing missing teeth.
+A partial denture is the simplest way to replace missing teeth.
 However, some people find dentures uncomfortable and eventually decide to look at alternatives, such as bridges or implants.

-Bridges are ideal for people who don't like dentures and only have one or two teeth missing.
-Bridges are usually made by crowning the teeth on either side of the gap and attaching a false tooth in the middle.
-They are fixed in the same way as crowns.
+Bridges are ideal for people who don't like dentures and only have a few teeth missing.
+Bridges are usually made by putting a crown on the teeth on either side of the gap and attaching a false tooth in the middle.
+The bridge can't be removed.
 These bridges are usually made of precious metal bonded to porcelain.
 Sometimes other non-precious metals are used in the base to give it extra strength.

-‘Implants' are an alternative to dentures or bridgework, but they are more expensive.
-Implants are titanium rods, which are surgically placed into the jawbone and act as anchors for fastening dentures or crowns onto.
+Implants are an alternative to dentures and bridges, but they are more expensive.
+Implants are titanium rods which are surgically placed into the jawbone and act as anchors for fastening dentures or crowns onto.

 Yes.
 Tooth whitening can be a highly effective way of lightening the natural colour of your teeth without removing any of the tooth surfaces.
 It cannot make a complete colour change, but it should lighten the existing shade.